formcapture/form-backend-demo/README.md

     * Alternatively, you can pass the path as an argument: `./initDev.sh --form-backend-base=<<my-checkout>>/formcapture/form-backend`
     * If you want to re-initialize the setup, you have to clean up the setup before e.g., by running `docker compose down --remove-orphans ; sudo rm -rf postgres/data postgres-keycloak/data .env` to remove containers, existing databases and `.env` files.
 1. Run `docker compose up -d` to start the setup.
-    * During the first run, a ssl certificate for your local development is created and saved in `nginx/certs` (depending on your hostname, default: `localhost`).
+    * During the first run, a ssl certificate for your local development is created and saved in `nginx/certs`.
 1. Ensure sufficient permissions for `./form-backend/uploads/` (e.g. `chmod -R 777 form-backend/uploads`)

 ## Run Application

-1. The application will be running on `https://localhost/form-backend/app/?formId=fountains_minimal&view=table`
+1. The application will be running on https://app.form-backend.local/form-backend/app/?formId=fountains_minimal&view=table`

 The following applications are included:
 - `/form-backend/app/?formId=fountains_minimal&view=table` - minimal configuration